furiosa-ai/furiosa-sdk/docs/en/source/software/cli.rst

 *********************************************************
-Command Line Tools
+Command Line Toolkit
 *********************************************************

-Furiosa SDK provides command line tools for printing information of NPU devices, compiling models, and checking compatibility between models and SDK.
-This section explains how to install and use the command line tools.
+Through the Command Line Toolkit, Furiosa SDK provides functions such as outputting NPU device information, compiling models, and checking compatibility between models and SDKs.
+This section explains how to install and use each command line tool.

 .. _Toolkit:

 furiosa-toolkit
 ===================================
-``furiosa-toolkit`` provides command line tools for monitoring and controlling NPU devices.
+``furiosa-toolkit`` provides a command line tool that enables users to manage and check the information of NPU devices.

-Installing furiosa-toolkit
+furiosa-toolkit installation
 --------------------------------------

-Kernel driver must be installed by following :ref:`RequiredPackages` before using command line tools.
+To use this command line tool, you first need to install the kernel driver as shown in :ref:`RequiredPackages`.
+Subsequently, follow the instructions below to install furiosa-toolkit.

 .. tabs::

-  .. tab:: Installation with APT server
+  .. tab:: Installation using APT server

     .. code-block:: sh

       sudo apt-get install -y furiosa-toolkit

-  .. tab:: Installation with download center
+  .. tab:: Installation using download center

-    Download the latest version of the following package.
+    Select and download the latest versions of the packages listed below.
+Install them in order as written in the command.

     * furiosactl